chetansinghsajwan/notes/.trash/CMake Presets/Configure Preset/Configure Preset.md

 6. **`condition`** **:** `**Condition**`

-    A [[Condition]] object to determine if the preset should be enabled.
+    A [[programming/tools/cmake/presets/condition]] object to determine if the preset should be enabled.

     - This is allowed in preset files specifying version `3` or above.